-If you want an easy way to manage your content online, then we strongly recommend that you consider using WordPress.
+If you want an easy way to manage your content online, then you really should consider building your website with WordPress.

-WordPress provides website owners with two main content publishing types: WordPress Posts and WordPress Pages.
+WordPress provides site owners with two content publishing types: WordPress Posts and WordPress Pages.

-In this article, you will learn about the main differences between Posts and Pages and which type you should use when publishing content to your web site.
+In this tutorial, you are going to discover the significant differences between WordPress Posts and WordPress Pages and which type you should use when publishing content to your web site.

-First, we’ll help you understand the most important differences, and then we’ll show you different ways to use Pages and Posts on your site.
+First, we’ll help you understand the differences, and then we’ll focus on specific ways to use Posts and Pages on your website.

 WordPress lets you publish content online using either Posts or Pages.

-Although your blog readers or site visitors may not care whether you choose to publish content using Pages or Posts, it’s important that you understand the differences between these two features, so you can know when to use one or the other whenever you have new information to publish online.
+Although your readers and visitors may not care whether you use Posts or Pages to display your content, it’s important that you understand the main differences between these two types, in order to know when to use one or the other whenever you have information to publish online.

-Let’s take a look, then, at these differences, starting with Posts.
+Let’s have a look, then, at these differences, starting with WordPress Posts.

 What do you think about when you hear the word “blogging”?
-Most people associate blogs with content related to publishing personal opinions, sharing latest news and updates, and so on.
+Most people associate blogs with content related to publishing personal experiences, sharing latest news and updates, and so on.

-When writing content for a blog, you would typically use posts.
+Regular “blogging” entries are typically written using posts.
 We refer to these as “blog posts.”

-Posts can be used to publish all of the above content online, but there’s another reason for using posts, and that is discussed in more detail in our series on driving more traffic to your business using WordPress.
+Posts can be used to publish all of this content online, but there’s another reason for using posts, and that is covered in our series on using WordPress to drive traffic to your business.

 To learn more about this article series, go here:

-By default, Posts are entries listed by date and typically displayed in reverse chronological order on your home page, so that your most recent entries show above the older entries …
+By default, Posts are entries listed by date and typically displayed in reverse chronological order on your site home page, so that your most recently-published entries show above the older entries …

-(Blog posts typically display in reverse chronological order, with the latest entry at the top)
+(Blog posts normally display in reverse chronological order, with the latest entry appearing above older content)

 Posts and post content can be displayed as entry summaries on your site’s front page or the blog page …

-(Posts displayed as entries on a blog page)
+(Posts displayed as entry summaries on a blog page)

-And also as a single blog post on your site’s single post template …
+And also as individual blog posts on a theme’s single post template …

 (Single post page)